Deep Orthogonal Hypersphere Compression for Anomaly Detection: Numerical Results

-\textbf{Datasets:} We evalutate our models on six real-world graph datasets\footnote{\href{https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets}{https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets}} (COLLAB, COX2, ER\_MD, MUTAG, DD and IMDB-Binary), which are converted from graph classification benchmarks for GAD tasks.
-We follow the standard one-class experimental settings and data-split method in previous work \citep{zhao2021using, qiu2022raising}.
-The details of datasets are shown in Appendix \ref{app_exp_con}.
+\textbf{Datasets:} We further evaluate our models on six real-world graph datasets\footnote{\href{https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets}{https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets}} (COLLAB, COX2, ER\_MD, MUTAG, DD and IMDB-Binary).
+Our experiments followed the standard one-class settings and data-split method in a previous work \citep{zhao2021using, qiu2022raising}.